Table of Contents

 What would you do if an illness or injury left you disabled and unable to work for days, months, or ever again?
 Every year, thousands of people become disabled before they reach the age of retirement.
 Long term disability insurance offers benefits, usually based on a percentage of your salary, during the time you are unable to work.
 Many employees are aware that they receive health and retirement benefits through their employer, but fewer know if they have long term disability coverage, or what type of disability coverage they have.

 When you need to draw on your disability coverage, it can make a difference if your policy is governed by the federal Employee Retirement Income Security Act, better known as “ERISA.”
 This is because ERISA, unlike an insurance policy you might purchase yourself from an insurance agent, provides legal protections to employees, as further discussed in this article.
 Most group disability plans provided by your employer are governed by ERISA.
 But private policies you purchased on your own are not.

 What Exactly is ERISA?

 The Employee Retirement Income Security Act of 1974 (ERISA) was enacted to set minimum standards for employee group benefits including health, life, and disability benefits.
 ERISA protects benefit plans from mishandling and abuse, and ensures that employers are acting in the best interest of their employees.
-ERISA regulates how disability plans are managed by the employer including how disability claims are to be processed, deadlines for filing a claim, and an employee’s rights if their disability claims are denied.
+ERISA regulates how disability plans are managed by the employer including how disability claims are to be processed, deadlines for filing a claim, and an employee’s rights if their long term disability claims are denied.